 Place Shipments Outside the Home

-Washing hands with soap and running water are one of your best defences.
+Washing hands with soap and running water are one of your best defenses.
 Wash your hands for at least 20 seconds with soap whenever you come from outside the home.
-Change the clothes you wear from outside the house, and immediately take a shower to shed any invisible particles that may carry viruses, bacteria and other pathogens.
+Change the clothes you wear from outside the house, and immediately take a shower to shed any invisible particles that may carry viruses, bacteria, and other pathogens.
+Stay safe everyone!